opendocsg/slw-judgments-backfill/2009_SGHC_165/report.md

 58     I agree with the plaintiffs’ contention that the dates stated by the auditors can be used for the purposes of s 26(2).
 Although such dates were not the dates on which Mrs Chow confirmed the amount of the debts, such dates must be, at the very least, dates prior to the dates on which Mrs Chow signed the Loan Confirmations.
 Hence, adopting these dates would not prejudice the defendant and would still be fair to the plaintiffs since it would not be fair to them to ignore the Loan Confirmations altogether simply because the actual date of signing cannot be ascertained.
 There is no doubt that the Loan Confirmations were signed and therefore they must be given effect to as long as an approximate date of signing date can be inferred.

 59     Next is the argument arising from the fact that the Loan Confirmations were not addressed to or sent to the plaintiffs, the creditors.
 The defendant asserted that as the Loan Confirmations were obtained by virtue of an order or court for discovery, they did not constitute an acknowledgement of the debts within the meaning of s 26(2), Limitation Act.
-In this regard, the defendant cited the case of _Chuan & Company Pte Ltd v Ong Soon Huat_ , [2003] 2 SLR 205 (“ _Chuan_ ”).
+In this regard, the defendant cited the case of _Chuan & Company Pte Ltd v Ong Soon Huat_ , <span class="citation">[2003] 2 SLR 205</span> (“ _Chuan_ ”).

 60     Here, s 27(2) of the Limitation Act is apposite: